 So most of you are probably know a bit about Qatar since I know you personally.
 You either live (or lived) here or you knew me before we lived here ourselves so we’ve talked about what it’s like to live here.
-But do you know about the incredible things to DO in Qatar?
+But do you know about the tons of incredible..

 But let’s go back… anything over a year ago you probably didn’t know much at all about Qatar.
 And then came 5th June 2017.
 Let’s be honest.
 You probably learnt more about Qatar than you ever needed to know 365 days ago.